dragoncoder047/dragoncoder047.github.io/markdown/pages/index.md

 Title: dragoncoder047's homepage
 Save_as: index.html
-Modified: 2024-02-02
+Modified: 2025-04-07

 Just so you know who you are dealing with...

 I am a college student.
-I enjoy programming in Python, C/C++, and Javascript, as well as reverse-engineering, hacking, and building robots, especially the electronics side of stuff.
+I enjoy programming in Python, C, C++, and Javascript/Typescript, as well as reverse-engineering, hacking, and building robots, especially the electronics side of stuff.

 ## Projects I work on